heikkipora/registry-sync/README.md

     --binaryArch <list>      Comma-separated list of CPU architectures to download pre-built binaries for.
 Valid values: arm, ia32, and x64
     --binaryPlatform <list>  Comma-separated list of OS platforms to download pre-built binaries for.
 Valid values: linux, darwin, win32, sunos, freebsd, openbsd, and aix
-    --registryUrl [url]      URL to use as NPM registry when fetching packages (defaults to https://registry.npmjs.org) --pretty                 Optionally pretty print JSON metadata files
+    --registryUrl [url]      URL to use as NPM registry when fetching packages (defaults to https://registry.npmjs.org) --prune                  Optionally remove orphaned files from the root folder --pretty                 Optionally pretty print JSON metadata files

 Example: